Instructions on arriving in Finland from Ukraine

 Information on applying for a municipality of residence

-- You have been granted a residence permit for temporary protection at least one year ago, which has been extended until 4 March 2024.
+You have a residence permit for temporary protection that is valid for at least one year.

 1. How to get a Finnish personal identity code